Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 It may be that the selected [=DRM system=] is only able to decrypt a subset of the encrypted [=adaptation sets=] selected for playback.
 See also [[#CPS-unavailable-keys]].

 The set of [=adaptation sets=] considered during selection does not need to be constrained to a single [=period=], potentially enabling seamless transitions to a new [=period=] with a different set of [=content keys=].

-Furthermore, in live services new [=periods=] may be added over time, with potentially different [=DRM system configuration=] and [=required capability sets=], making it necessary to re-execute the selection process.
+In live services new [=periods=] may be added over time, with potentially different [=DRM system configuration=] and [=required capability sets=], making it necessary to re-execute the selection process.

+Note: If a new [=period=] has significantly different requirements in terms of [=DRM system configuiration=] or the [=required capability sets=], the media pipeline may need to be re-initialized to play the new [=period=].
+This may result in a glitch/pause at the period boundary.
+The specifics are implementation-dependant.

-Note: DASH clients are not expected to re-execute DRM workflows if the default [=DRM system configuration=] in the [=MPD=] changes for an [=adaptation set=] that has already been processed in the past.
+The default [=DRM system configuration=] in the MPD of a live service can change over time.
+DASH clients are not expected to re-execute DRM workflows if the default [=DRM system configuration=] in the [=MPD=] changes for an [=adaptation set=] that has already been processed in the past.
 Such changes will only affect clients that are starting playback.

 When encrypted [=adaptation sets=] are initially selected for playback or when the selected set of encrypted [=adaptation sets=] changes (e.g. because a new [=period=] was added to a live service), a DASH client SHOULD execute the following algorithm for [=DRM system=] selection: